 The new version includes a few bug fixes, updates in the general look-and-feel, and various text edits here and there.
 I also tried my best to improve the documentation and add comments on the headers wherever I felt an explanation is needed.
 So, wherever you see a little red triangle in the top-right corner of a cell, you can hover your mouse, and a text hint will pop up, like in the image on the left.

 Not too much changed here, except for one thing: I’ve added an Act column.
 If you subscribe to the 3-Act structure or a different similar Act-Based structure, this is helpful, and it plays out into the Cards, which I explain below.
 Below is the new header.

-As soon as I started outlining my novel with this tool, I immediately realized that the concept of the Timeline was missing.
-As I was writing the manuscript, I made mistakes such as having people travel way too fast between places, not allowing enough time for things, and so on.
-So, I realized that a way to track the time when things happen became critical.
+As soon as I started outlining my novel with this tool, I immediately realized that the Timeline concept was missing.
+As I was writing the manuscript, I made mistakes such as having people travel way too fast between places, not allowing enough time for things, etc. So, I realized that a way to track the time when things happen became critical.
 So, I came up with this worksheet called Timeline.

 The header is loosely divided into PAST, PRESENT, and FUTURE.
 Feel free to copy/insert columns if you need more space.
 The Actual Date row header allows you to put actual dates, and on the following rows, it calculates the difference in days, months, and years relative to the START, which is your novel’s “present date” set up in the Dashboard.
 The scene list is automatically copied from the previous tabs, so you don’t have to worry about that.

 At the intersection of each scene row with the date column, you will make the cell black (background) and put an “x.”
 That’s important, as you will see in a bit when we get to cards.
 As you start filling in the cells, you are defining the timeline of your novel.